Version2Software/cdk-examples/api-gateway/api-polly/README.md

 `mvn spring-boot:run`

 Open your browser and enter the url: localhost:8080.
-Select a voice, enter your text, and click submit.
+Select a voice, enter your text, and click Speak.
 The API Gateway root resource provides two methods.
-One
 The GET method retrieves the available English voices.
 The POST method sends your text and returns an mp3 byte stream.

 Note: this example project does not use any authorizaion for the API.
 It is available to the public.